 Itinerary: Castel Gandolfo, Albano Laziale, Ariccia, Genzano di Roma, Nemi

-The two lakes we are going to visit are the lake of Albano (pic n°3) and the lake of Nemi (pic n°2).
+The two lakes you are going to visit are the lake of Albano (pic n°3) and the lake of Nemi (pic n°2).
 Both of them are volcanic lakes.
-Lake Albano with its 168 meters is the deepest volcanic lake of Italy.
+Lake Albano with its 168 meters is the deepest volcanic lake in Italy.
 It has an elongated oval shape with steep slopes on the southern side and more smooth ones on the northern side.

 The most important villages around the lakes:

-What to see here: first, there is the Cathedral dedicated to St. Pancras martyr and the Constantine's Basilica.
+What to see here: first, there is the Cathedral dedicated to St. Pancras martyr and Constantine's Basilica.
 Further along, there is the Church of St. Maria della Rotonda, with a bell tower of the twelfth century.
-Further, there are still the 'Cisternoni', large underground reservoirs of water entirely carved in stone (second century), and the amphitheatre of the second century.
+Further, there are still the 'Cisternoni', large underground reservoirs (tanks) of water entirely carved in stone (from the second century), and the amphitheater also from the second century.

 Ariccia is also famous for its "porchetta" (roast suckling pig) that can be enjoyed in one of the many local "fraschette" (a kind of restaurant/tavern).